Subash/Prepros/docs/contents/projects.md

 __2. Using [ + ] button.__

-You can add new project to Prepros by clicking the plus icon located near the bottom left part of Prepros window.
+You can add new project to Prepros by clicking the plus icon on the title bar of app window.

 ![Using plus icon to add new project](img/projects/plus-icon.jpg)